nwcadence/java-dev-vsts/labs/Maven Package Management with VSTS Team Build.md

 ----------------------------
 In this task you will clone the MyShuttleCalc repo.
 This repo contains a Maven package settings file that you will need to authenticate to the Maven feed.
 If you have already done so, skip this step.

-1. Click on the IntelliJ icon in the toolbar to open IntellJ IDEA.
+1. Click on the IntelliJ icon in the toolbar to open IntelliJ IDEA.

     ![Click IntelliJ in the Toolbar](images/packagemanagement/click-intellij.png "Click IntelliJ in the Toolbar")